This section is normative.

 As its name suggests, the List Module provides list-oriented elements.
 Specifically, the List Module supports the following elements and attributes:

 XHTML offers authors several mechanisms for specifying lists of information.
+All lists must contain one or more list elements.
 Lists may contain:

 The previous list, for example, is an unordered list, created with the ul element:

-An ordered list, created using the ol element, contains information where order is important, as in a recipe:
+An ordered list, created using the ol element, should contain information where order should be emphasized, as in a recipe: